Introduction to NVivo

 - Annotate and cross-reference sources from literature review

-- Autocode structured data
+- Autocode interviews and social media data

 The course is entirely hands-on and uses sample data to learn NVivo’s functionalities.
 Some time is also allocated to work on one’s own data.
 Note that this course does not teach the use of NVivo for specific methods of qualitative analysis.
 For such courses, see the courses on qualitative content analysis, thematic analysis, grounded theory and cross-case analysis here.